 Through her partnerships with Gustafson Porter + Bowman and Gustafson Guthrie Nichol (GGN) her works are recognised as innovative, contemporary designs that incorporate the sculptural, sensual qualities that are fundamental to the human experience of landscape.

 Kathryn sits at the peak of her profession.
 She is an Honorary Fellow of the Royal Institute of British Architecture, an honorary Royal Designer for Industry member and a medallist of the French Academy of Architecture.
 She is the recipient of the Architects’ Journal Jane Drew Prize 1998, the 2001 Chrysler Design Award, the 2008 ASLA Design Medal, the Arnold W. Brunner Memorial Prize for Architecture 2012 and the 8th Obayashi Prize, Japan in 2015.
 In 2011, Kathryn and her GGN partners received the Smithsonian’s Cooper-Hewitt National Design Award for Landscape Architecture.

 What Kathryn Gustafson designs is something that potentially embeds in our common civic memory.
 Creating a new landscape of experiences, her work is a vanguard of contemporary cultural production.

 Gustafson is the grande dame of modern landscape architecture.

 – The Economist

-Kathryn brings an experience of how to elevate the character of a place through landscape design and resolve pertinent issues facing society today.
+Kathryn brings experience of how she elevates the character of a place through landscape design and resolves pertinent issues facing society today.
 In her designs, the status of the ground is elevated in meaning and contributes to society’s identity and culture.
 Kathryn’s first lecture will look at how landscape design should record and reference influences.
 Whether tempering the charged context of a place or referencing significant aspects of a place’s history, landscape design can create a truly whole environment for the user which envelops and transforms.